Eugenio Garza Sada: Life

 In 1917, he returned to Mexico with his brother Roberto and both began working to rebuild the Cuauhtémoc Brewery, which the family had recovered.
-However, despite being the son of one of the principal founders and a MIT graduate, he was relegated to an inferior position and had to work his way up.
+However, despite being the son of one of the principal founders and an MIT graduate, he was relegated to an inferior position and had to work his way up.

 In 1921, he married Consuelo Lagüera Zambrano.
 The couple had eight children.
 Garza's career was focused on the brewery, which he eventually directed and grew into a conglomerate called Grupo Valores Industriales, S.A.
 He is considered to be one of the most responsible for the growth of the state of Nuevo León in the 20th century.
 Most of what he founded still remains.
 However, he is best known as the founder of the Monterrey Institute of Technology and Higher Education, a private high school/university system in Mexico.
 He was described as modest, austere, frugal and of few words by various people, including his children.
 Although he was a millionaire, he rode in an antique car, had only three suits in his closet, all the same cut and color and generally wore cheaper shoes.
 He reinvested his money rather than spend it on lavish things.
 His hobbies were gardening and music.